When To Take Probiotics? – The Best Time (REVEALED)

 Do you take probiotics with food or on an empty stomach?

-As we’ve explained above, taking probiotics with food is a bad idea, and you must take probiotics on an empty stomach to get maximum benefit.
+As we’ve explained above, taking probiotics with food is a bad idea, and you should take them on an empty stomach to get beneficial bacteria.
 Research shows that probiotics are most effective when taken on an empty stomach (4).
+Eating fermented foods can be a great way to get natural healthy bacteria in your gut.
+Foods like yogurt are also good if you are not vegan.